foundry-rs/starknet-foundry/docs/src/appendix/forge/deploy.md

 Deploys a contract and returns its address.

 - prepared_contract - an object of the struct `PreparedContract` that consists of the following fields:
-  - `class_hash` - class hash calculated during contract declaration
+  - `class_hash` - class hash of a declared contract
   - `constructor_calldata` - calldata for the constructor
   - `contract_address` - ignored during the execution for now, will be used in future versions of `forge`